milanbalazs/record_management_system/README.md

 - [build/mysql/Dockerfile](build/mysql/Dockerfile)

 The own `Docker Image` is useful because we won't reach the pull-rase limit in the official `Docker Registry`.
-Furthermore we can change/extend/modify the original `Docker Image`.
+Furthermore, we can change/extend/modify the original `Docker Image`.

 ### Create the init state of `MySQL` DB